hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 In the second example, we added the missing piece which was a URL that describes the resource in question.
 Via the combination of an HTTP Verb and a URL, Robot B was able to figure out what to do with the resource.

 Note that some simplifications were made for the sake of discussion.
 In reality, clients and servers can communicate with more than just StatusCodes and HTTP Verbs.
 For example, they can send headers that describe the type of data being transmitted.
 The headers may also indicate which resources the client is allowed to see.
-There may also be other meta-data transmitted as part of the request that the server needs in order to fulfill said request.
+There may also be other meta-data transmitted as part of the request that the server needs in order to fulfil said request.

 As you continue to learn more about HTTP Requests, you will begin to make use of headers and other properties on the request/response objects.
 For now, as I've mentioned previously, we have enough to build up a mental model of how HTTP Requests work in the context of REST.